hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-schedule-user-restore 2019-04-22_01-00-00.tar

-The function for scheduling user backup restoration.
+This function for scheduling user backup restoration.

 *******************************************************************